DoctorWkt/2FISC/Docs/fisc2_implementation.md

 There is one jump which I haven't discussed yet, and that's the unconditional jump.
-To make this happen, I use that ALU operation that always generates a zero outut; this also always sets the Zero flag.
+To make this happen, I use that ALU operation that always generates a zero output; this also always sets the Zero flag.
 Therefore, the microcode sequence to jump to address $XXXX is: